Exercises to Correct Breathiness

 statistics sixty-six pamphlets philosophy

-time and tide thick and thin tit for tat
+time and tide thick and thin

 Peter Piper picked a peck of pickled peppers.